 And when you consider the superior comfort and energy-efficiency of a heat pump, it’s a technology with an excellent lifetime value.

-Ready to make your house feel better year-round—and at zero upfront cost?
-See if your house qualifies to work with Sealed with our quick, fun, 2-minute quiz.
+Ready to make your house feel better year round—and at zero upfront cost?
+See if your house qualifies to work with Sealed with our quick, easy, 2-minute questionnaire.

 FAQ: How long do AC units last?

 Check out the FAQs below—if you still have unanswered questions, call us at 917-905-3788.

 - How long do AC evaporator and condenser coils last?

 - What is the cost to replace a home air conditioning unit?

 - Is it worth it to replace AC unit?

 How long do AC evaporator and condenser coils last?

 AC evaporator and condenser coils last about the lifespan of your air conditioner unit when well-maintained.
 If your evaporator or condenser coils need replacing, it’s usually a sign to invest in a new AC system.